shaashwatproductions-ship-it/Zohan-Siddiqi/README.md

 # Zohan Siddiqi
 ### 🎬 Actor | Assistant Director | Cinematographer
 Zohan Siddiqi is an actor, born in the village of Dhundrai in Maharashtra’s Beed district.
 Now based in Mumbai, he has built a diverse career across acting, direction, and cinematography.
-Know more about Zohan Siddiqi, please click IMDB link.
+Know about Zohan Siddiqi's filmography, please click IMDB link.
 ---
 ## 🎭 Acting Credits
 * **Movies/OTT:** *Mujahid* (Second Lead), *Metro In Dino*, *Pappi Tai Cha Dabba*.